choojs/choo/README.md

 - __`.on('render')`__: when the DOM re-renders
 - __`.on('pushState')`__: when the history API is triggered

-The `render` event should be emitted (`emitter.emit('render')`) whenever you wan't the app to re-render the DOM - it won't happen on its own except when you navigate between routes.
+The `render` event should be emitted (`emitter.emit('render')`) whenever you want the app to re-render the DOM - it won't happen on its own except when you navigate between routes.

 The `pushState` can be emitted to navigate between routes: `emitted.emit('pushState', '/some/route')`.